adaltas/node-csv-docs/src/documents/parse/examples.html.md

 The parser receives a string and returns an array inside a user-provided callback.
 This example is available with the command `node samples/callback.js`.

-See the full list of supported parsing options below.

 ```javascript
 var parse = require('csv-parse');
 require('should');